serverless/enterprise/docs/insights.md

 ## Supported Runtimes and Regions

-Currently, Serverless Insights support is limited to the following runtimes and regions.
+Currently, Serverless Insights support is limited to the following providers, runtimes and regions.

+- Provider: AWS
 - Runtimes: Node.js
-- Regions:  AWS us-east-1
+- Regions: us-east-1, us-east-2, us-west-2, eu-west-1, eu-west-2, ap-northeast-1, ap-southeast-1, ap-southeast-2

 Only services that are deployed to a supported region, and include one or more functions using a supported runtime, will generate metric and alert data.
 If these conditions are not met Servereless Insights metrics will not populate with data and Serverless Insights alerts will not fire.